Rob Kardashian Offered Blac Chyna’s Side Piece $1 Million To Stay Away From Her

 Chyna, however, isn’t letting the drama with Rob Kardashian or her side piece throw her off her game.
 Last night, she stepped out at the Ace of Diamonds in West Hollywood where she wore a tiny but glam two piece outfit.

-Although both Blac Chyna and Rob Kardashian threatened one another with taking away custody of their daughter, Dream, the pair have agreed to a 50/50 agreement and will complete it in writing in the next few weeks.
+Although both Blac Chyna and Rob Kardashian threatened one another with taking away custody of their daughter, Dream, the pair has agreed to a 50/50 agreement and will complete it in writing in the next few weeks.

 [Featured Image by Greg Doherty/Getty Images]